Nielsbishere/core/docs/oiRM.md

 ```
 This means that if you have 24 vertices (ex. a cube), you can use ceil(log2(24)) = ceil(4.58) = 5 bits per index.
 Resulting in a total index buffer of 23 bytes (36 indices).
 This compresses a lot (especially when using 65536+ vertices, because mostly they won't end up using 32 bits, but 17 or 18).
 ## MiscBuffer
 The MiscBuffer is the buffer for every misc.
-Every misc can have up to 65535 bytes of data; right now this data doesn't have a use, or definition yet; however this feature will be further developed in the future (it is a task on the trello board).
+Every misc can have up to 65535 bytes of data; right now this data doesn't have a use, or definition yet; however this feature will be further developed in the future.
 ## Names
 Like all other Osomi file formats, the names are stored in a oiSL file that is embedded at the end of the object.
 # API Usage